Surrey And Sussex Healthcare NHS Trust

 Distribution of patients by how many weeks they've been on the waiting list.

 The national average wait to see a geriatrician is about 7 weeks.
-This hospital is faster than the national average.
+This hospital is about the same as the national average.

 Common conditions and procedures for this department: